devopsengineerDan/Daniel_project/README.md

 > STOP RUN

-> HIGH RESISTANCE LIQUIDITY RUN => 79% and Higher Fibonnacci
+> High Resistance Liquidity Run VS Low Resistance Liquidity Run => 79% and Higher Fibonnacci (Inefficiency in the market)     (Efficiency in the market)

-> LOW RESISTANCE LIQUIDITY RUN => 50% and Lower Fibonnacci
+> High Support Liquidity Run VS Low Support Liquidity Run  => 50% and Lower Fibonnacci (Inefficiency in the market)     (Efficiency in the market)